The AGLSP National Honor Society of Graduate Liberal Studies

 Chapters will have the following responsibilities as part of the AGLSP Honor Society:

-- In the semester prior to graduation, the chapter’s GLS office will create a list of all graduates who have achieved a 3.75 GPA.
+In the semester prior to graduation, the chapter’s GLS office will create a list of all students who have achieved a 3.75 GPA.

 For Spring graduation, all inductees must be reported by the degree-granting institution by April 30 or sooner (depending on your scheduled graduation date)